Discover Dubuque: A city with IMPACT

 - Illinois or Wisconsin (head just over the bridges for a great getaway to historic Galena, Ill., or Madison, Wis.).

 - The National Mississippi River Museum & Aquarium, an affiliate of the national Smithsonian Institution, with its new 4-D theater experience.

-- Dubuque Fighting Saints, a USHL hockey team that plays in the 3,200-seat Mystique Ice Center.
+- Dubuque Fighting Saints, a USHL hockey team that plays in the 3,000-seat Dubuque Ice Arena.